dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/3-many-deployment-environments.md

 ### When this doesn’t work so well

 This approach may slow down the time it takes to get new feature into production, since it requires additional steps in the deployment process and additional branches to maintain.
-Keep in mind that adding complexity to your deployment process might cause some slowdown in your release cycle!
+Keep in mind that adding complexity to your deployment process might cause some slowdown in your release cycle.